AlistairPerry/FTLDMEGMEM/README.md

 <br />

-Which reveals the mean error across cross-validations in predicting patients drug responses is __0.033__ (with SD = 0.024).
+Which reveals the mean squared error across cross-validations in predicting patients drug responses is __-0.002__ (with SD = 0.002).